lem0nez/emcanvas/README.md

 # Canvas
 A simple web application, written in modern C++17.
-You can use the left mouse button, finger (on touchscreens) or any part of your body to draw.
+You can use the left mouse button, finger or any part of your body to draw.
 Just amazing!

 ## Build
 You need the CMake version at least **3.18** and Emscripten toolchain version at